Gabriel-Ning/gabriel-ning.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am currently pursuing a Ph.D. in Mechanical Engineering at the [Southern University of Science and Technology](https://www.sustech.edu.cn/).
+I got my PhD from [Southern University of Science and Technology](https://www.sustech.edu.cn/), and currently I'm a Research Associate in [School of AI, Shanghai Jiaotong University](https://soai.sjtu.edu.cn/).